 Like people, soup comes in all shapes and sizes.
 Also like people, some soups are gluten free and some soups are not.
 Gluten in soups will usually be part of a thickening agent.
 Alternatively, it can also be part of a flavoring agent.

 There isn’t a type of soup that will always be gluten free when it comes to commercial options.
 Thickeners will be used in vegan soup, vegetable soups, chicken noodle soup, and everything in between.
+If you need absolute certainty that your soup (and other foods) are 100% gluten and wheat free, you’ll need to frequent companies that don’t have gluten or wheat in their facility and/or supply chain.
+Alternatively, you can make food at home including one of our favourite soup recipes: Russian Inspired Dried Mushroom Soup.

 While there isn’t a long list of medications to avoid, gluten can be used in the making of pills and supplements.
 Gluten can be found in many forms in medication based on the manufacturer’s formula.
 Beyond Celiac has put together an extensive article on gluten in medication.

-Salad Dressing (and other condiments)
+Gluten In Salad Dressing (and other condiments)

 While I have yet to find gluten in ketchup or mayo at the store, gluten can be in just about every condiment on the shelf.
 BBQ Sauce, Marinades, and Soy Sauce should especially be investigated.
 This includes vegan options too.
 Remember, wheat, rye, and barley are all vegan options.